Most of us can agree that sugar is highly delicious & is likely in SO many of our favourite foods!

 This study exemplifies how sugar can certainly have huge impact on our entire body – including our brains and even the way we think – including increased feelings of anxiety!

-REFINED SUGAR CAN BE CONFUSING FOR YOUR BODY:
+REFINED SUGAR CAN IMPACT ANXIETY BECAUSE IT IS CONFUSING FOR YOUR BODY:

 Our ancestors did NOT eat the types of refined sugar we are eating today!
 One of the most problematic parts of the refined sugars we now eat, has to do with the fact that they are stripped of all their nutrients and leave our bodies confused as to what to do with all the calories we’ve consumed, without co-founding nutrients to help balance things out.
 Thus sending our body into a state of anxiety.